 If you want to see even more memories from the past and fill your Instagram with thought provoking pics, you are in luck.
 Over 100 artists decorated the east side of the Berlin Wall in the 1990s and these paintings are still on display today.
 Head down to the East Side Gallery and let the cool, and sometimes abstract works, tell stories of peace, despair and hope.

-Berlin will be a favorite stop for those interested in history and is sure to please photography enthusiasts with its unique murals depicting times under the shadow of the wall.
-If you would like to stay central and close to these attractions, then stay at Radisson Blu Hotel, Berlin.
+Stay close to these attractions when you book with Radisson Blu Hotel, Berlin.
 The hotel is right by Alexanderplatz, where the peaceful revolution known as Alexanderplatz Demonstration took place.
 This demonstration led to the fall of the wall and is a popular attraction.
 Then walk across to the square and check out the Weltzeituhr, a giant world clock that has become an icon for the city.

 Stop 3: The place to party this summer

 When on any Interrail adventure, try to time-up your visits with big events where possible.
-Although Zurich is probably already on your visit list, here's just another reason why you should hop on a Swizz-bound train in August.
+Although Zurich is probably already on your visit list, here's just another reason why you should hop on a Swizz-bound train this summer.

 Zurich Street Parade

 If you have arrived in the sunny Swiss city of Zurich in August and want to put your party pants on, then you have chosen the perfect month for it.
 Each August the streets fill with partygoers, famous DJ’s, dancing and love.
-This year, the Zurich Street Parade takes place on the 11th of August but, throughout the whole weekend, you will find parties across the city, meaning this is the weekend to be in Zurich.
+This year, the Zurich Street Parade takes place on the 11th of August but throughout the whole weekend, you will find parties across the city.
 The parade is all about excellent techno and house music, freedom, generosity and tolerance and attracts around a million people each year – talk about a party!

 Guests staying at Radisson Blu Hotel, Zurich Airport can take the S16 train to Zurich Stadelhofen and be within 10 minutes’ walking distance to the starting stage.
-With a room at Radisson Blu you wake up close by the airport for any early bird flights, or you can hop back onto the InterRail trains and continue exploring the wonderful and ever diverse Europe.
+With a room at Radisson Blu you wake up close by the airport for any early bird flights, or you can hop back onto the InterRail trains and continue exploring around Europe.

-Have a relaxing trip around Europe by train with Radisson Blu Hotels!
+Have a memorable trip around Europe by train with Radisson Blu!